coltonbooth/CoreChainDB/docs/root/source/contributing/dev-setup-coding-and-contribution-process/write-code.rst

      $ pip install virtualenv

-- Create a Python Virttual Environment (virtualenv) for doing BigchainDB Server development.
+- Create a Python Virttual Environment (virtualenv) for doing corechaindb Server development.
 There are many ways to do that.
 Google around and pick one.
   An old-fashioned but fine way is:

   .. code::